 The Montana Safety and Health Bureau Mine Section provides scheduled mine safety training only.
-Please see the MINE TRAINING CALENDAR for specific training classes.

 New Miner Training